ossf/wg-best-practices-os-developers/CHARTER.md

   - vi.
 The Technical Initiative may seek to integrate and contribute back to other open source projects ("Upstream Projects").
 In such cases, the Technical Initiative will conform to all license requirements of the Upstream Projects, including dependencies, leveraged by the Technical Initiative.
 Upstream Project code contributions not stored within the Technical Initiative’s main code repository will comply with the contribution process and license terms for the applicable Upstream Project.

 - c.
-The working group may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
+The Technical Initiative may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Technical Initiative.
 License exceptions must be approved by a two-thirds vote of the entire Governing Board.

 - d.
 Contributed files should contain license information, such as SPDX short form identifiers, indicating the open source license or licenses pertaining to the file.

 #### 7. Amendments

 - a.
-This charter may be amended by a two-thirds vote of the entire working group and is subject to approval by the TAC.
+This charter may be amended by a two-thirds vote of Collaborators and is subject to approval by the TAC.